anb2015/anb-daily-email/README.md

 # anb-daily-email
 A plain-text email sent to subscribers which details their weather and includes trivia questions, et al.

+Version 3.0 I removed joke functionality as some of the jokes were not family-friendly, even with parameters set to filter out unwanted content.

-I started coding about 6 months ago.
+I started coding about 7 months ago.

 This is my second project -- and the first I've broken into modules.